 As a precision metal fabricator, EVS has invested in a wide range of press brakes over the last two decades.
 In fact, we have more than 30 of these machines networked together across our four American fabrication facilities in order to accurately store programs and speed set-up of repeat jobs.
 With so many makes and models available on the market, how did we choose the right press brakes for our needs?

 Choosing a Press Brake: Top Considerations

+After nearly 30 years in the metal fabrication industry, we’ve most definitely learned that not all press brakes are created equal.
 Our primary considerations when purchasing a new press brake are productivity, performance and safety.
 Most modern press brakes are able to deliver all three, along with incredible efficiency and usability.
 Features like enhanced optical imaging ensure extremely accurate and consistent part production in terms of producing items within tight tolerances.
 We personally prefer European-style press brakes which lend themselves to greater accuracy, longer tool life, better flexibility and faster set-up time.
 In general, we have found that Amada press brakes tend to include the features most important to us, such as the automated tool setup available on their newest machines.

 EVS Metal New Jersey: Experts in Complex Forming Processes

 Our New Jersey facility is our biggest facility in terms of capabilities and the location of the greatest number of press brakes, including the following, which are some of our newest machines:

 - (2) HG 1003 ARs Press Brakes; 1 with automated bending robotic, plus an automatic tool changer (ATC) and pallet pool

 - Amada HG 8025 NT Press Brake: Part of Amada’s HG series, the 8025 adapts easily to a full range of material thicknesses in bend lengths from 55 to 169.3 inches